-Author: UKGE and UK Fossils
+Author: UK Fossils (UKGE Group)

 UKGE Limited, specialists in one of the largest ranges of Earth Science Equipment in the World.
 Our product range includes geological tools and field equipment, fossils, rocks and crystals, maps and lapidary.
 UKGE Limited, has an established international reputation and own the highly acclaimed, 'Deposits Magazine' and UK Fossils Network.
 We have a true desire to continue our policy to care for our many clients.